standardnotes/docs/docs/listed/styles.md

 ### Custom Fonts

-You can use custom fonts like this:
+The default font for headers is Merriweather and the default font for paragraphs is Roboto.
+You can import and declare custom fonts (e.g., Open Sans) like this:

 ```css
 /* Import the font */